qckzzi/UnitTests/README.md

 In this project, I created a simple Django REST project to practice with unit tests.

+I also studied the Coverage library for myself, which visualizes the measure of code coverage with tests.

 All tests are in **UnitTests/DjangoRestProj/app/exchange_app/tests/**

 The dependency version file is stored in **UnitTests/DjangoRestProj/requirements.txt**